-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Revised EU Sustainable Development strategy European Union Strategy 2009 Sets out a single strategy on how the EU will more effectively meet its long-standing commitment to meet the challenges of sustainable development.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Revised EU Sustainable Development strategy European Union Strategy 2009 Sets out a single strategy on how the EU will more effectively meet its long-standing commitment to meet the challenges of sustainable development.
 Recognises the need to gradually change current unsustainable consumption and production patterns and move towards a better integrated approach to policy making.
-The Strategy sets overall objectives, targets and concrete actions for seven key priority challenges, predominantly environmental: • Climate change and clean energy; • Sustainable transport • Sustainable production and consumption; • Public health threats; • Better management Air Climate factors Cultural heritage and the landscape Population and human health The Neighbourhood Plans should take into account the objectives of the strategy.
+The Strategy sets overall objectives, targets and concrete actions for seven key priority challenges, predominantly environmental: Air Climate factors Cultural heritage and the landscape Population and human health The Neighbourhood Plans should take into account the objectives of the strategy.
 The aim of sustainable development should be implicit in its approach.

-&lt;sup>1 Derived from the LDF General Scoping Report (June 2007) This document is copyright of Herefordshire Council, please contact the Neighbourhood Planning team if you wish to reuse it in whole or part.
+1 Derived from the LDF General Scoping Report (June 2007) This document is copyright of Herefordshire Council, please contact the Neighbourhood Planning team if you wish to reuse it in whole or part.

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA of natural resources; • Social inclusion, demography and migration; • Fighting global poverty.
-The EC Conservation of Habitats and Species Regulations European Union Legislation 2010 These regulations transpose the Habitats Directive in England, Wales and to a limited extent Scotland by ensuring that activities are carried out in accordance with the Habitats Directive, which is to protect biodiversity through the conservation of natural habitats and species of wild flora and fauna.
-The Regulations make it an offence (subject to exceptions) to deliberately capture, kill, disturb, or trade in the animals listed in Schedule 2, or pick, collect, cut, uproot, destroy, or trade in the plants listed in Schedule 4.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA The EC European 2010 These regulations of natural resources; • Social inclusion, demography and migration; • Fighting global poverty.
+The Regulations make it Biodiversity The Neighbourhood Conservation of Habitats and Species Regulations Union Legislation 2010 transpose the Habitats Directive in England, Wales and to a limited extent Scotland by ensuring that activities are carried out in accordance with the Habitats Directive, which is to protect biodiversity through the conservation of natural habitats and species of wild flora and fauna. an offence (subject to exceptions) to deliberately capture, kill, disturb, or trade in the animals listed in Schedule 2, or pick, collect, cut, uproot, destroy, or trade in the plants listed in Schedule 4.
 However, these actions can be made lawful through the granting of licenses by the appropriate authorities.
-Biodiversity Cultural heritage and the landscape The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
-The EC Water Framework Directive European Union 2000 Commits all EU member states to achieve good qualitative and quantitative status of all water Aims for 'good status' for all ground and surface waters (rivers, lakes, transitional waters, and coastal waters) in the EU Water The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.
+Cultural heritage and the landscape Plan should be compliant with all the relevant legislation and regulations.
+The EC Water Framework Directive European Union 2000 Commits all EU member states to achieve good qualitative and quantitative status of all water Aims for 'good status' for all ground and surface waters (rivers, lakes, transitional waters, and coastal waters) in the EU • Water The Neighbourhood Plan should be compliant with all the relevant legislation and regulations.